EnterpriseBT/ebt-toolkit/README.md

-# Enterprise CLI
+# Enterprise Toolkit

 A dockerized CLI tool for enforcing git branching and commit formatting standards across your organization.
+Comes installed with AWS and Github CLI

 ## Quick Start